 • Reevaluate your family’s savings plan as finances change.
 For example, when child care costs go down when your child enters kindergarten, think about saving a part of what you were spending for child care.

-• Help your child succeed by opening a NextGen 529 account.
+• Help your child succeed by learning about Maine’s 529 education savings plan.

-• Once you have a NextGen 529 account add money when you can — even just $5 a month can really help.
+• Once you have a 529 plan add money when you can — even just $5 a month can really help.

-• Encourage family and friends to give the gift of education by making contributions to your child’s NextGen 529 account.
+• Encourage family and friends to give the gift of education by making contributions to your child’s Maine 529 education savings plan.